wasabi805/typeScript-playground/README.md

 it will scan the index.ts file and create a javascript version of index.js.
 This file will show up next to your index.ts in the same directory.
 We'll want this file to show up in a dist directory.

+An important thing to note here is that if you run tsc followed by a path to the file, it will ingnore any setting changes we make in the tsconfig.json file. [see](https://stackoverflow.com/a/45661353/7857134)
+Therefore when making a script to genereate the typescript compiler, we dont need to add the file

 It will be convient for you to make a script like we did for generating the tsconfig file.
 Here, I'll call it script "typescript".

     {